upbound/configuration-caas/README.md

 Cluster-as-a-Service.
 Fork this repository and customize the configuration to meet your teams' needs.

-To deploy a multicloud CaaS control plane in your organization, check out the [Multicloud Quickstart](https://docs.upbound.io/quickstart/multicloud-deploy/).
+To deploy a multicloud Cluster-as-a-Service control plane in your organization, check out the [Multicloud Quickstart](https://docs.upbound.io/quickstart/multicloud-deploy/).

-Advantages of CaaS:
+Advantages of Cluster-as-a-Service:

 - GitOps workflow
 - Production-ready template